Exploring Fraction Constructs and Proportional Reasoning

 When we attempt to use a number line with a part-part ratio relationship, you’ll notice that we cannot locate a single value on the number line because a part-part relationship is two separate quantities representing two different places along the number line:

 Note that in the representation above, two parts are clearly shown and the sum of those two parts represents the whole.

-Although the number line representation might not be as intuitive in the part-part case, it does help you visualize both parts and their sum represents the whole:
+Although the number line representation might not be as intuitive in the part-part case, you can visualize both parts and their sum represents the whole:

 Baking Brownies: Fraction as Quotient